b4dnw/edcS1/README.md

-# 📘 24EECE2001 — Master Reference README
+# 📘 EDC Sessional 1 — Master Reference README
 ### Units 1 & 2 | Semiconductors & Diodes

 > **How to use this file**